nwf/dyna/README.md

     $ easy_install ipython

-Optionally, installing the following will enable certain extension
+Optionally, installing the following will enable certain extensions:

     $ easy_install pygments matplotlib
     $ apt-get install graphviz

 Now you're ready to build.
+Enter the project directory and type

     make

-this will build dependencies and the Dyna compiler executable.
+to build dependencies and the Dyna compiler executable.
 Run the test harness, just to make sure things built and are working:

     make tests